-In order for a student to pursue a graduate degree at Minot State University, the student must complete the online admission application packet and receive an official letter from the Graduate School granting admission.
+In order to pursue a graduate degree at Minot State University, one must complete the online admission application packet and receive an official letter from the Graduate School granting admission.
+Transcripts and test scores must be official (sent directly from the institution/agency).
+There is a specific upload section in the application for the statement of purpose and resume.

-A complete application packet includes the following items:
+A complete admission application packet includes the following items: